tannerkc/node-unused/README.md

 Identify unused variables in your javascript code.

-This is a modernization of https://github.com/Kami/node-unused
+This is a modernization of https://github.com/Kami/node-unused to support ES6, as well as directories.

 ## cli